wolfdevmail/public/DetailedProcess.md

 - Detect and render image, video, or text.
 - Add Copy and Download buttons for each result.
 - Auto-update when messages are added/removed.
-0If both your webui and confyui are recent, they probably have the same exact code than the ones I modified, and you can simply copy the files provided here to the correct placement, and modify your docker configuration so that they would include these files.
+0If both your webui and comfyui are recent, they probably have the same exact code than the ones I modified, and you can simply copy the files provided here to the correct placement, and modify your docker configuration so that they would include these files.